DPGAlliance/DPG-Standard/standard-questions.md

             <td valign="top">
                 <ul>
                     <li>Does this project collect, store or distribute content?</li>
-                    <li>If yes - what kinds of content does this project, collect, store or distribute? (i.e. childrens books, weather data)</li>
+                    <li>If yes - what kinds of content does this project, collect, store or distribute? (i.e. childrens books)</li>
-                    <li>If yes - does this project have policies that describes what is considered innappropriate content i.e. child sexual abuse materials?</li>
+                    <li>If yes - does this project have policies that describe what is considered innappropriate content? (i.e. child sexual abuse materials)</li>
+                    <li>If yes - please link to the relevant policy/guidelines/documentation.</li>
                     <li>If yes - does this project have mechanisms for detecting and moderating innappropriate/illegal content?</li>
                     <li>If yes - please describe the mechanism for detecting, reporting and removing innapropriate/illegal content (Please include the average response time for assessment and/or action.
 Link to any policies or descriptions of how inappropriate content is handled):</li>
                 </ul>